WurstScript and its related tools require Java to run. Please install or verify your installation.

 1.8.0_xxx (xxx) is higher than 101 to avoid any certificate issues.
 If it is lower, make sure to update your Java installation, otherwise your connection will be insecure.

-If you get an error or get a lower version displayed even though you installed a newer one, your JAVA_HOME is either missing or configured wrong.
+If you get an error or get a lower versions displayed, even though you installed a newer one, your JAVA_HOME is either missing or configured wrong.

 Refer to this Windows tutorial in order to setup your JAVA_HOME correctly.

 Once you have setup Java correctly, continue by installing VSCode.